opendcl/OpenDCL/Deployment/Content/Examples/DistSampleReadMe.txt

     OpenDCL 4.0, beta 17 or newer.

-DistSample.odc
+DistSample.odcl

     Contains one form with a simple label (the label is of no consequence but mentioned for completeness) and one button.

     Varnames: